Christian-Stieber/Christians-Steam-Framework/ReadMe.md

 As for the time beyond, I don't know yet.
 This is a one-man spare-time project, so I'm trying to stick to a reasonably realistic plan.

-Note that while there's some intention somewhere in the back of my head to allow for other types of UI eventually, current development focuses on a simple console-based CLI.
+Note that the bot is in a separate repository: https://github.com/Christian-Stieber/Christians-Steam-Bot

 # PLATFORMS